Example 5: Shor's Algorithm

 \[m = \lceil 2\log_2 N\rceil + 1 \]

-In the circuit above, a smaller value has been used to make the diagram easier to understand.
+The circuit diagram above is just to illustrate the generate form of the QPE circuit, so a smaller value of \(m\) has been used to make the diagram easier to understand.

 Computing the Order